open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-02.md

 [Collector SIG will be starting new APAC-friendly meetings](/blog/2023/new-apac-meetings/) to support contributors and maintainers worldwide.

-Our End-User Working Group has written up a
+Our end user Working Group has written up a
 [Q&A about using OpenTelemetry with GraphQL](/blog/2023/end-user-q-and-a-01/).

 ## News and Upcoming Events